bartosz-trepka/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-Rock-Paper-Scissors Game, JavaScript, Console only.
+Rock-Paper-Scissors Game using HTML, CSS, Flexbox and JavaScript.
 (The Odin Project - Foundations)